 Customer service humility is exactly what it sounds like.
 It’s you taking a humble stance in your dealings with the world on behalf of your company or organization.

-“For example, if you don’t know the answer to a client’s question, be humble and say so.
+“For example,” He continues, “If you don’t know the answer to a client’s question, be humble and say so.
 Don’t try to wing it.
 The desire to improvise an answer comes from pride.
 Pride is the opposite of humility.”

 According to Eric, one of the best techniques for avoiding pride and demonstrating humility involves a simple word-choice.